-We have developed a modular representation of FSPNs based on the HFSS formalism that enables a direct map of petri net elements, like places and transitions, into a HFSS components.
+We have developed a modular representation of FSPNs based on the HFSS formalism that enables a direct map of net elements, like places and transitions, into a HFSS components.
 The HFSS representation preserves the structure of the original FSPN, becoming very easy to develop and amenable to a manual translation.
 Our approach makes it also possible FSPNs to be defined directly from a library of HFSS components without requiring the support for translation/generation tools.
-As future work we plan to model Hybrid Petri Nets [6], an alternative to FSPNs with more powerful semantics, namely the ability to describe inhibitor arcs associated with continuous places.
-The methodology described here for creating HFSS simulation models from FSPNs will also be applied to other formalisms.
+As future work we plan to model Hybrid Petri Nets [5], an alternative to FSPNs with more powerful semantics, namely the ability to describe inhibitor arcs associated with continuous places.